 The QC laboratory shall have all significant testing equipment calibrated or verified that is associated with tests covered by the scope of this standard which the QC laboratory performs.
 Copies of all current equipment calibration records shall be maintained in a Quality Manual and stored in the laboratory.
-As a minimum, the equipment listed in Table 2 shall be included if it is associated with tests performed by the QC laboratory.
-Applicable equipment shall be calibrated or verified at the intervals specified in the QC Laboratory's Quality Manual.
-The intervals specified in the Quality Manual shall be no greater than those indicated in Table 2.
-Newly acquired equipment without manufacturer's certification and equipment that has not been calibrated or verified because it has been removed from service shall be calibrated or verified before being placed in service.
+As a minimum, the equipment listed in Table 2 shall be included if it is associated with tests performed by the QC laboratory's Quality Manual.
+The intervals specified in the QC laboratory's Quality Manual.
+The intervals specified in the QU laboratory's certification and equipment without manufacturer's certification and equipment that has not been calibrated or verified because it has been removed from service shall be calibrated or verified before being placed in service.
 The QC laboratory shall have detailed written procedures for all in-house calibration and verification activities not addressed in standards.
 These procedures shall indicate the equipment required to perform the calibration or verification.